-Gum Grafting in Toronto
+Gum Grafting in Toronto & North York

 Restore Your Gums, Protect Your Smile

-Serving North York, Downtown Toronto & Surrounding Communities
+Serving Toronto, North York & Surrounding Communities

-Gum recession is a common condition that can expose the roots of your teeth, leading to sensitivity, discomfort, and long-term damage.
-It also affects the stability of dental implants and the overall appearance of your smile.
-At Implant Dentistry Toronto, Dr. Onur Cavus offers advanced gum grafting solutions to restore gum tissue using either your own tissue or biocompatible materials, depending on your individual needs.
+Gum recession is a common condition that exposes the roots of your teeth, leading to sensitivity, discomfort, and long-term structural damage.
+It also affects the stability of dental implants and the esthetics of your smile.

 Significant recessions and root exposure of lower incisor teeth.
 Due to root exposure, patient's cleansing was impaired causing gum inflammation, gingivitis